Table of Contents

 See Call Center Dashboard Reporting Examples

 A contact department report is an incredibly powerful tool for modern business.
-To put this notion into perspective here are six examples of our customer service-based dashboards in addition to the key KPI examples associated with each report.
+To put this notion into perspective here are six examples of our call center report samples in addition to critical KPI examples associated with each report.

 1. Call Center Talk Dashboard

 We start our list of dashboard examples with the call center talk dashboard.
 As we mentioned before, call centers have a bad reputation for long waiting times with often unsuccessful results.
 For this reason, keeping a close eye on your waiting times and the quality of your calls is fundamental for your contact center's success.

 The reporting tool above contains the main visualizations needed to monitor and analyze the performance of your calls divided into four bigger areas: unsuccessful inbound calls, efficiency, activity, and quality.
 Like this, you get a detailed overview that will enable you to drive advanced insights from your call center data.